 - 1. The '-F' option to the declare builtin (see Section 4.2 [Bash Builtins], page 41) displays the source file name and line number corresponding to each function name supplied as an argument. - 2.
 If the command run by the DEBUG trap returns a non-zero value, the next command is skipped and not executed. - 3.
 If the command run by the DEBUG trap returns a value of 2, and the shell is executing in a subroutine (a shell function or a shell script executed by the . or source builtins), a call to return is simulated. - 4.
-BASH_ARGC and BASH_ARGV are updated as described in their descriptions (see Section 5.2 [Bash Variables], page 61). - 5.
-Function tracing is enabled: command substitution, shell functions, and subshells invoked with (command) inherit the DEBUG and RETURN traps. - 6.
-Error tracing is enabled: command substitution, shell functions, and subshells invoked with (command) inherit the ERROR trap.
+BASH\ARGC and BASH\ARGV are updated as described in their descriptions (see Section 5.2 [Bash Variables], page 61). - 5.
+Function tracing is enabled: command substitution, shell functions, and subshells invoked with ( command ) inherit the DEBUG and RETURN traps.

-extglob If set, the extended pattern matching features described above (see Section 3.5.8.1 [Pattern Matching], page 25) are enabled.

-extquote If set, \$'string' and \$"string" quoting is performed within \${parameter}\$ expansions enclosed in double quotes.
-This option is enabled by default.

-failglob If set, patterns which fail to match filenames during pathname expansion result in an expansion error.
+- 6. Error tracing is enabled: command substitution, shell functions, and subshells invoked with ( command ) inherit the ERROR trap. - extglob If set, the extended pattern matching features described above (see Section 3.5.8.1 [Pattern Matching], page 24) are enabled. - extquote If set, \$'string' and \$"string" quoting is performed within \${parameter}\$ expansions enclosed in double quotes.
+This option is enabled by default. - failglob If set, patterns which fail to match filenames during filename expansion result in an expansion error.

-force_fignore
+force\fignore